CloudReactor/cloudreactor-tasksymphony-java-client/README.md

         tokenAuth.setApiKey("YOUR API KEY");

         TaskExecutionsApi apiInstance = new TaskExecutionsApi(defaultClient);

+        // Use the fluent API instead of setX() methods which are an alternative.
         TaskExecution taskExecution = new TaskExecution().task(
             // Either UUID or name of the Task has to be specified to identify the Task new NameAndUuid().name("My Task"))